Juliana Hatfield: First bands and solo album

 Hatfield developed a love for rock music during the 1970s after a babysitter introduced her to the Los Angeles punk rock band X, an experience she described as life-changing.
 She was also drawn to the music of more mainstream artists, including Olivia Newton-John and The Police.

 While still attending Berklee College of Music in 1986, Hatfield formed the band Blake Babies with John Strohm and Freda Love.
 The band released four albums between 1987 and 1991, gaining critical recognition from Rolling Stone and The Village Voice, as well as local radio airplay and press coverage.
 They also received label support from Mammoth Records in North Carolina.
 Blake Babies disbanded in 1992 but briefly reunited in 2001 to release another album.

 After Blake Babies disbanded, Hatfield joined the Lemonheads as their bassist, replacing founding member Jesse Peretz.
 She played on their breakthrough 1992 album, It's a Shame About Ray.
 After about a year, she left the band but returned in 1993 as a guest vocalist on several tracks of Come on Feel the Lemonheads.

 In 1992, Hatfield released her debut solo album, Hey Babe.

+Hatfield was profiled in several girls' magazines, most notably Sassy, where she addressed serious issues faced by young women in her songs and interviews.
+Reflecting on this period, she said, "I was never comfortable with the attention.
+I thought it had come too soon.
+I hadn't earned it yet."